ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I've got a joke about vegetables for you... but it's a bit corny.
+Where do rabbits go after they get married?
+On a bunny-moon.

 [
-Mon Aug  4 00:34:09 UTC 2025
+Tue Aug  5 00:31:58 UTC 2025
  ]